 Ah, the humble movie cinema, home of sticky, slightly suspicious carpeting, overpriced popcorn, and annoying teenagers who won't stop giggling no matter how many times they're shushed.

-Don't get us wrong, going to the movies can be plenty of fun, but with today's on-demand and streaming video services, the thought of forking out $20 of your hard-earned cash for a ticket to the new Tom Cruise flick is becoming less and less appealing.
+Don't get us wrong, going to the movies can be plenty of fun, but with today's on-demand and streaming video services, the thought of forking out $20 of your hard-earned cash for a ticket (plus an extra $20 for snacks) to the latest flicks is becoming less and less appealing.

 Fortunately, there is a better way.
 With a few clever investments, you can transform your living room into the kind of movie-buff's hideaway that would make Quentin Tarantino drool.

-If you decide to go down the first road, you'll be spoilt for choice, as the latest TV models by big name manufacturers like Samsung and Panasonic offer better picture quality than you'll have ever experienced before.
+If you decide to go down the first road, you'll be spoilt for choice, as the latest TV models by big-name manufacturers like Samsung and LG offer better picture quality than you'll have ever experienced before.

 Alternatively, a projector can be a fun and worthwhile purchase if you're looking for a cool way to watch your favourite films.
 The only problem is you'll need a dark room - any sunlight that is allowed to filter in will dull the image quality and ruin the experience.